Vicsicard/top_contractors_denver_1_8_25/PROJECT_STATUS.md

 ## Current Progress and Tasks

 ### Recent Changes
+- Successfully resolved TypeScript errors in dynamic route pages
+- Fixed page props typing with proper Promise types for params and searchParams
+- Improved type safety in location and trade pages
+- Successfully built and tested the application
+- Verified all routes are working correctly in development
+- Optimized build process with proper TypeScript configurations
+- Enhanced error handling in dynamic routes
+- Improved code organization and maintainability
 - Created a route group for API routes by moving `places` into a `(api)` directory.
 - Refactored `route.ts` to ensure proper handling of API requests.
 - Resolved routing conflicts and updated API routes.